Work samples

 Ecobiont

 Ecobiont is a triptych of visual stories focused on the physical labor and maintenance involved in scientific research, featuring scientists and staff at the Institute of Marine and Environmental Technology in Baltimore.
-A modification of the word holobiont, ‘ecobiont’ is a system that encompasses the networks of microorganisms, animals, plants, technology, and human culture, as aspects of evolutionary change.
 Ecobiont features three parts of the sustainable land-based aquaculture system being developed and refined at IMET, which due to massive overfishing and the collapse of fish populations around the world, will likely play a large role in how humans obtain fish for food in the future.
+The Ecobiont ‘stories’ are each presented across four panels that compress and interweave different time periods and spaces.

 -